TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add optional page filter - a cache with a page filter will only send the cache if the replay request is from that page.
 Page filters need to allow a list of pages and ideally wildcards.

 * Extensions to experimental `uib-list` node
-  * Add optional page filter
-  * Optional cache switch
   * Cope with parent uibuilder node renaming url
-  * Switch to use same caching methods as `uib-cache`
   * Removing node sends remove to clients
   * Allow additional attributes
+  * Add optional page filter
   * Add return msg handling like uib-sender.
-  * Move retained data to same mechanism as uib-cache
-  * Add help panel
   * Updates should update the original add which should be saved for replay but should instantly output an update
-  * Change drop-downs to typed input

 * Continue to improve the new `uib-brand.css`
   * Parameterise other aspects such as font-size, typeface, varient colours, flexbox spacing. `